ValentinMENDIss/Dotfiles/WM/bspwm/README.md

 or you can also install it manually if you want to :)

-Right now the script is made only for Debian/Ubuntu Based Distributions, but later I will rewrite install scrip to be working on a lot of Distributions
+Right now the script is made only for Debian/Ubuntu Based Distributions, but later I will rewrite install scrip to be working on a lot of other Distributions

+### Don't Forget!!!
+Don't forget that in some folders there are laptop or pc versions of config files.
+Choose one and move/copy it in your needed folder
+(example: ~/.config/.../...)

+---

 Thanks For Reading :D